-To be taken concurrently with ED492 Secondary Student Teaching.
-It is comprised of weekly student teaching debriefing sessions focusing on ongoing issues during the 16-week student teaching experience.
-Students complete the Education Portfolio focused on Teacher Education Standards (ED610s).
+To be taken concurrently with ED492 Secondary Student Teaching/Clinical Practice.
+It is comprised of weekly student teaching/clinical practice debriefing sessions focusing on ongoing issues during the 16-week student teaching/clinical practice experience.
+Candidates in student teaching/clinical practice complete the NH TCAC.
 Job search strategies and interview skills will be developed, including writing a cover letter and resume.
-Students are expected to take Praxis II exams (fee required) Fall/Spring